Cluedrew/iron-space/README.md

     not ment to be complete, but rather to check assumptions.
 +   [testing]: Tag for tests on extra code writen for testing.
 If these are not working than some other tests are invalid.

-### Main Loop ###
-The main loop is the heart of the program, with each iteration of the loop another beat.
-It is encoded in the `Engine` class.
-The highest level of the game looks like this:

-1. Set Up
-2. Main Loop
-3. Clean Up

-And comparitively, not a lot happens in steps 1 & 3.
-The main loop itself can be divided into several parts:

-1. Poll Input
-2. Update
-3. Render
-4. Wait

-The `Engine` controls the timing of these steps.
-Actually handling them is delegated.
-Most often to a `WorldState`, which repersents the current state of the program.
-The `Engine` itself is a state machine for the `WorldState`s.

-Poll Input grabs all the input that has occured over the last frame, translates it into the internal events used by the game and then distributes them.
-The `InputHandler` is responsible for the translation, as well as skimming off events some of the high level messages.
-The current `WorldState` distributes or discards the rest of the input.

-Update moves everything forward in time, by the amount of time a single frame reperents.
-How this is handled entirely by the current `WorldState`.
-The current convention is:

-1. Update AI
-2. Update Physics
-3. Collisions

-That is everything decides what they do and how to move in AI.
-Then they do it in Physics for a pesudo double buffer.
-Than collisions are detected and resolved.
-Objects never actually bump into each other, as the game is in space but overlapping is still a trigger.

-Render clears, redraws and updates the screen.
-The draw part of this is delegated to the `WorldState`.

-Wait causes the program to rest for the remaining time in this frame.
-It is handled with a `LoopClock`.

 ### Services ###
 Services are systems that cut accross the code base.
 They generally exist to